Volumetric analysis

 When do we use back titration?

-1- When sample is volatile .eg.
+1- When the sample is volatile .eg.
 NH3, formic acid

-2- When sample is insoluble eg. ZnO, CaO, CaCO3, BaCO3
+2- When the sample is insoluble eg. ZnO, CaO, CaCO3, BaCO3

-3- When reaction require heat of standard solution
+3- When reaction requires heat of standard solution

-4- When reaction proceed only in presence of excess reagent
+4- When the reaction proceeds only in the presence of an excess reagent

 Example: